videoDAC/test-livestream-api/README.md

 ## About

 videoDAC's test-livestream API is a one-way livestream of AV (audiovisual) content.

-The content is of a dynamic multi-coloured test card including an integer which increments every one second.
+> _The content is of a dynamic multi-coloured test card including an integer which increments every one second._

 It is presented as a [`.m3u8`](https://en.wikipedia.org/wiki/M3U) file extension, and contains a stream of [`hls`](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) AV segments.

 The content is in `144p` format, which is 256 pixels by 144 pixels, refreshing at a rate of 30 frames per second.

 This is a `gif` file showing a sample of the content:

 ![test](https://user-images.githubusercontent.com/2212651/83393535-95ef2380-a414-11ea-98b7-9c3babad46ac.gif)

-## Hosted API
+## Public API

-A hosted test-livestream API is provided as a free-to-use publicly-available hosted-service at the following URL:
+A publicly-available API is provided as a free-to-use hosted-service at the following URL:

 [http://52.29.226.43:8935/stream/hello_world.m3u8](http://52.29.226.43:8935/stream/hello_world.m3u8)